DougDougGithub/ChatGodApp/README.md

 Alternatively, viewers can join the pool of potential players by typing !player1, !player2, or !player3.
 Then, when you hit Pick Random, it will pick one of the viewers randomly from that player pool.

-3) Once a user is picked, their message will be read out loud via Azure TTS.
+3) Once a user is picked, their twitch messages will be automatically read out loud via Azure TTS.
-You can select the voice and the voice style using the drop down menus.
+You can change the voice and the voice style using the drop down menus on the web app.
 If a user starts their message with (angry), (cheerful), (excited), (hopeful), (sad), (shouting), (shout), (terrified), (unfriendly), (whispering), (whisper), or (random), it will automatically use that voice style.